 Enter the booking class, in this case E

 Go down the list and find Delta Airlines

-Now, armed with your flight number (in this case JFK – DEN at 6.31pm is DL 2219), your booking class (E) and the percentage miles earning from Where To Credit (in this case 70% if you are a Silver Member), you next need to find out the distance in miles of your particular flight, for which you can turn to Great Circle Mapper.
-Upon entering“JFK-DEN”, we find that this flight covers a distance of 1,626 mi.
+Now, armed with your flight number (in this case JFK – DEN at 6:31 PM is DL 2219), your booking class (E) and the percentage miles earning from Where To Credit (in this case 70% if you are a silver member), you next need to find out the distance in miles of your particular flight, for which you can turn to Great Circle Mapper.
+Upon entering“JFK-DEN,” we find that this flight covers a distance of 1,626 miles.

-The same calculations for the same trip but in First Class (fare class Z, which yields 190% for a Silver Member) costing $717, yields 6,179 MQM’s, or ¢11.6 per MQM.
-You will generally (but not always) receive marginally fewer miles per dollar on higher fare classes, but on the other hand you will receive significantly more miles per trip.
+The same calculations for the same trip but in first class (fare class Z, which yields 190% for a silver member) costs $717 and yields 6,179 MQM’s, or 11.6 cents per MQM.
+You will generally (but not always) receive marginally fewer miles per dollar on higher fare classes, but on the other hand, you will receive significantly more miles per trip.

 Examples of Other Flights We Have Found – Nothing Under ¢7 per Mile

 Here at Chatflights, we can help find the best possible mileage return for our customers.
 Here are some recent examples of flights we found that yielded a good mileage return.